maxharlow/tutorials/working-with-geographical-data/README.md

 In this tutorial we are going to take a dataset containing the outlines of all the boroughs of London, and combine it with data showing average income.
 We will then use our combined dataset to build an interactive heatmap showing how income varies across London.

-We are going to use a number of tools mostly built by [Mike Bostock] (https://twitter.com/mbostock), who also wrote [the tutorial this is based on] (https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c).
+We are going to use a number of tools mostly built by [Mike Bostock](https://twitter.com/mbostock), who also wrote [the tutorial this is based on](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c).

 Getting set up